openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 One such mechanism defined in this specification is the usage of Transaction Codes.
 The Credential Issuer indicates the usage of Transaction Codes in the Credential Offer and sends the Transaction Code to the End-User via a second channel different than the issuance flow.
 After the End-User provides the Transaction Code, the Wallet sends the Transaction Code within the Token Request, and the Authorization Server verifies the Transaction Code.

-For more details and concrete mitigations, see (#security_considerations_pre-authz-code).
+For more details and concrete mitigations, see (#security-considerations-pre-authz-code).

-# Credential Offer Endpoint {#credential_offer_endpoint}
+# Credential Offer Endpoint {#credential-offer-endpoint}

 This endpoint is used by a Credential Issuer that is already interacting with an End-User who wishes to initiate a Credential issuance.
 It is used to pass available information relevant for the Credential issuance to ensure a convenient and secure process.

-## Credential Offer {#credential_offer}
+## Credential Offer {#credential-offer}

-The Credential Issuer sends Credential Offer using an HTTP GET request or an HTTP redirect to the Wallet's Credential Offer Endpoint defined in (#client_metadata).
+The Credential Issuer sends Credential Offer using an HTTP GET request or an HTTP redirect to the Wallet's Credential Offer Endpoint defined in (#client-metadata).

 The Credential Offer object, which is a JSON-encoded object with the Credential Offer parameters, can be sent by value or by reference.